RikudouSage/SfosBeginnerGuideBackend/docs/en/index.md

 Welcome and congrats on your new SailfishOS device!

-In this guide created by the community, we'll walk you through some things that might not be entirely clear when you're coming from a different OS, like Android or iOS.
+In this community-made guide, we'll walk you through a few things that might not be obvious when you're coming from another OS, like Android or iOS.